kdungs/python-mcheck/README.md

 import check as c

 pipeline = c.compose_many(
-  c.lift(lambda x: x > 0, 'Value has to be positive'), c.lift(lambda x: x < 100, 'Value has to be smaller than 100.'),
+  c.lift(lambda x: x > 0, 'Value has to be positive.'), c.lift(lambda x: x < 100, 'Value has to be smaller than 100.'),
-  c.lift(lambda x: not x & 1, 'Value has to be even'), c.lift(lambda x: not x & (x - 1), 'Value has to be a power of two.')
+  c.lift(lambda x: not x & 1, 'Value has to be even.'), c.lift(lambda x: not x & (x - 1), 'Value has to be a power of two.')
 )